bheinks/PlaysTV-Scraper/README.md

 Scrape the Wayback Machine for archived PlaysTV content.

-If found, videos will be downloaded in 720p (the only resolution available for most content) to a directory specified (current directory if unspecified) and organized into folders by game name.
+If found, videos will be downloaded in 720p (the only resolution available for most content) to a directory specified (current directory if unspecified) and organized into folders by game title.

 ## Requirements